QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

 ..
 ACTUALLY, kind of the opposite, as in most languages.  "for" loops typically fastest when done correctly.
 In Julia loops are typically fast and hence the need for vectorized functions is less intense than for some other high level languages

-Nonetheless the syntax is convenient
+Nonetheless the syntax is convenient.

 Linear Algebra
 -------------------